- Reference Number: HEY612/2026

 Serious problems are extremely rare while a skin tunnelled line is being placed.
 However as with most procedures, there are some risks involved.
 The doctor placing your skin tunnelled line will explain these to you.

 Most skin tunnelled lines are put in as a ‘day case’ procedure (this means that you will not have to stay in hospital overnight).
-Your doctor/nurse will tell you what time you should come into hospital to have your line inserted if you are not already an in patient.
+Your doctor or nurse will tell you what time you should come into hospital to have your line inserted if you are not already an inpatient.
+If you are an in patient you will attend the radiology department

 What will happen?